 Most importantly, make sure to keep your hashtag short and easy to remember, both for your followers and your own benefit.
 It would be disastrous and incredibly confusing if you ended up hashtagging with 15 different tags by the end of the day.

-If you’ve already gone through several rounds of rehearsals for the event – and I sure hope you did – you should know exactly when the important moments would be happening.
+If you’ve already gone through several rounds of rehearsals for the event, you should know exactly when the important moments would be happening.

 Free yourself up by scheduling tweets for these moments in advance.
 Chances are that you’ll be fairly overwhelmed keeping track of what’s what during the event, making sure every cool detail is being posted up, and responding to fans.
 Give yourself the chance to do all these things by timing your tweets correspondingly.
 That way you won’t accidentally miss out on sharing the guest speaker’s entrance, or the end-of-event fireworks display.